 Packed Lunch/ Snack Guidance

 As far as is possible we like to promote healthy lifestyle and diet choices.
-The following guidance should help parents and carers provide healthy options fro both lunchtimes and break times.
+The following guidance should help parents and carers provide healthy options for both lunchtimes and break times.

 Chocolate and sweets